shantipriyap/Odia-NLP-Resource-Catalog/README.md

 ## Text Classification

-* <a href="https://www.kaggle.com/disisbig/odia-news-dataset">Odia News Article Classification</a> : This data setcontains ~19000 news article headlines which I had collected from Odia news websites.
+* <a href="https://www.kaggle.com/disisbig/odia-news-dataset">Odia News Article Classification</a> : This dataset contains approxmately 19,000 news article headlines collected from Odia news websites.
+The labeled dataset is splitted into training and testset suitable for supervised text classification.